taoneill/war/README.txt

 War, a simple hmod plugin that adds team deathmatch to minecraft multiplayer.

-All credit goes to Mojang and the hey0 team for being so awesome.
+All credit goes to Mojang, hey0 and the Bukkit team for being so awesome.